bragefuglseth/blog/2025/2024-04-05-keypunch-6.0/keypunch-6.0.md

 That's it for this update.
 Initially, I was planning on just doing a platform/translation bump now and holding off the headline features for an even bigger update later on, but I decided that it's better to ship what I have at the moment and let the rest wait for later.
 There's still more on the roadmap, but I don't want to spoil anything!

 If you have questions or feedback, feel free to [mention me](https://fosstodon.org/@bragefuglseth) on Mastodon or [message me](https://matrix.to/#/@bragefuglseth:gnome.org) on Matrix.

+Oh, and if you'd like to support my work, feel free to make a [donation](https://ko-fi.com/bragefuglseth)!
+I'd really appreciate that.